reasonml/reasonml.github.io/src/pages/guide/language/function.md

 drawCircle(~radius=10, ~color="red");
 ```

-For the common case of `radius::radius` (where the label is the same as the local variable name), we have the syntax shorthand `::x`:
+For the common case of `~radius as radius` (where the label is the same as the local variable name), we have the syntax shorthand `~x`:

 ```reason
 let drawCircle = (~radius, ~color) => {